havenwood/xpool/README.md

 __DESCRIPTION__

 XPool is a lightweight process pool.
-The pool manages a group of subprocesses that it uses when the pool is asked to dispatch a 'unit of work'.
+The pool manages a group of subprocesses that are used when the pool is asked to dispatch a 'unit of work'.
 A 'unit of work' is defined as any object that implements the `run` method.

 All subprocesses in the pool have their own message queue that the pool places